Clearing the Fallout from a Borderline Break-up

 and John Oates (I Can't Go For That), and run like

 YOU SEEK QUIET AND CALM, THE BORDERLINE SEEKS

-be told, Borderlines can't live with a real sense of peace and harmony.
+be told, Borderlines can't live with any real sense of peace and

 during childhood--so it takes an enormous amount of stimulation